michaelfoster/libvmod-mysql/README.rst

 ABOUT
 =====

 Use scarcely or not at all.
+Currently very unstable.

 SYNOPSIS
 ========